 Deciding whether or not to hand over your recruitment process to an agency is a decision that really depends on the values and priorities of your business.
 Yes, there are benefits to recruitment agencies; they cast a very wide net and are often good at reeling in candidates for very niche jobs with tight specifications, but they can also be costly.

-Information and creativity
+1. Information and creativity

-When we set up UKFast, we read a lot of business and marketing books, and one of the most influential was Jim Collins’s Good to Great.
+When we set up UKFast, we read a lot of business and management books, and one of the most influential was Jim Collins’s Good to Great.
 His research on companies that achieved greatness illustrated an approach that we now emulate.
 He said that the leaders of these companies started by getting the right people on board (using the metaphor of a bus driver) so that the focus was not on where they were going but on getting the right people in the right seats.

-CVs and attitude
+2. CVs and attitude

 We’ve made the mistake of hiring people in the past who have had great qualifications and skills but who, when introduced into the team, have created discord.
 When you take on new people, they will either strengthen the culture or dilute it.
 Now we have our in-house recruitment team, labelled the Dreams Team, we can stick to our own bespoke process and hire based on our unique priorities, the highest of which is company culture.

-Training and skills
+3. Training and skills

 A great friend of mine who trains for Tony Robbins in the US describes what we do perfectly: “I look for the skills in people you cannot teach.”
 Rich Cohen of the Anthony Robbins Foundation explains, “Once you have the right people on your team, you can teach them anything.”
 At UKFast, the Dreams Team, use social media such as Twitter and LinkedIn to reach out to great people.
 They also set up stalls at graduate recruitment fairs to seek out superstars.
 We have also invested in a small film team who create video content, which shows how life at the company works, viewable on our YouTube channel.

-Growth and superstars
+4. Growth and superstars

 When you are growing your business, it’s important to develop the talent you have internally.
 Having dedicated people recruiting and managing your people development helps identify superstars and allows you to promote from within.
 It’s very easy to think that outside talent is the answer, but it’s imperative to recruit senior people with an understanding of the existing culture of your organisation.
 This is why recruiting internally for a senior position is an integral part of every businesses development.